paper5/XiaoMingBot/README.md

    ```
    > Go here for more information: https://shorturl.at/WE8Vu

-6. Make minor changes to the code, save and then run your app again to see what happens.
+6. Run the earlier command again to start the app.
+Enjoy!